Mattias Asper

-Nils Mattias Joacim Asper (born 20 March 1974) is a Swedish former professional footballer who played as a goalkeeper.
+Nils Mattias Joacim Asper (born 20 March 1974) is a Swedish football manager and former player who played as a goalkeeper.
+He is currently the head coach of Division 2 club Kristianstad FC.
 Starting off his career with Mjällby AIF in the mid-1990s, he went on to play professionally in Spain, Turkey, and Norway before returning to Mjällby in 2008.
-A full international between 1999 and 2002, he won three caps for the Sweden national football team and was a squad member for them at UEFA Euro 2000.
+A full international between 1999 and 2002, he won three caps for the Sweden men's national football team and was a squad member for them at UEFA Euro 2000.

 Club career

 Asper was the first choice goalkeeper for Mjällby AIF in four seasons before signing to the Allsvenskan side AIK in 1998.
 Lee Baxter began the 1998 season as the first choice.
 But after seven games AIK had only managed to collect seven points, including only one win.
 On the 8 of June, Asper made his debut against Östers IF putting Lee Baxter on the bench, which would last for the rest of the season.
 With Asper in the net, AIK did not lose a single game in the 1998 season and they also won Allsvenskan the same year.

 In 1999, AIK qualified for Champions League making it all the way to the group stage.
 This year, Asper held a clean sheet for 797 minutes in Allsvenskan which was a new record.

 His performances in AIK attracted interest from Spanish club Real Sociedad, who bought him just before the 2000-01 season.
 However, he did not have much of a success in Spain and eventually returned to Sweden and Malmö FF in 2002, after being on loan to Beşiktaş J.K.
 He won the Swedish championship with Malmö FF in 2004.

 He announced his retirement on 26 November 2014.